-As can be seen from map 13.2.2, 7 of the pharmacies are based within areas of highest population density and in towns.
-There are multiple pharmacies in areas such as Aberystwyth and Aberaeron, which supports the population and tourists visiting the area.
-It should be noted that where premises are close to each other the symbols will overlap.
+As can be seen from the map below, 7 of the pharmacies are based within areas of highest population density and in towns.
+There are multiple pharmacies in areas such as Aberystwyth and Aberaeron which supports the population and tourists visiting the area.

-2 of the pharmacies are situated in areas of low population density but with such vast areas of lower population, they are ideally located to serve the needs of this rural community.
+2 of the pharmacies are situated in areas of low population density but with such vast areas of lower population they are ideally located to serve the needs of this rural community.

-Map 13.2.2 - Location of Pharmacies and Dispensing GP Practice compared to population density in North Ceredigion
+Map 13.2.2 - Location of pharmacies and dispensing practice compared to population density in North Ceredigion

-Map 13.2.3 shows the areas of the locality, which are 5, 10, 15, and 20 minute drive from a pharmacy.
-This evidences that all residents living within the North Ceredigion locality are able to access a pharmacy within the 30 minute drive time standard set for the maximum access time to pharmaceutical services.
-There are large areas on the right of the map but when this is compared with the population density map - this is an area of low population density.
+Map 13.2.3 shows shows the areas of the locality which are 5,10,15, and 20 minute drive from a pharmacy.
+This evidences that all residents living within the North Ceredigion locality are able to access a pharmacy within the 30 minute drive time standard set for the maximum access time to Pharmaceutical services There are large areas on the right of the map but when this is compared with the population density map - this is an area of low population density.
+These areas may be nearer to pharmacies that are based outside of the North Ceredigion locality and in neighbouring Health Board areas.